LamAnnieV/Deployment_03/README.md

 # Run a Jenkins Build and Manually Deploy a URL Shortner to Elastic Beanstalk

-August 23, 2023
+September 15, 2023

 By:  Annie V Lam - Kura Labs

 # Purpose

-To build and test the URL shortener applicaition using Jenkins and deploy the URL shortener using Elastic Beanstalk.
+Automate the Build, Test, and Deploy stages.

-Previously, an EC2 that already has Jenkins installed was used.
-This deployment, a new EC2 server was created and Jenkins installed.
+Previously, the URL Shortener was manually deployed using AWS Elastic Beanstack.
+This deployment, AWS Beanstalk CLI and GitHub Webhook is used to automate the Build, Test and Deployment of the URL Shortner.

 ## Step #1 Map out the Deployment